 By taking advantage of this program, you can restore access to federal student aid, improve your credit standing, and establish an affordable repayment plan.

-The window to apply for Fresh Start ends August 30th, 2024.
-This deadline might seem far away, but missing it would be a devastating mistake.
+The window to apply for Fresh Start ends September 30th, 2024.
+Missing this deadline would be a devastating mistake.